- Religion and Philosophy»

 Since Maat is my patron goddess, I feel a special connection to Sekhmet, which is what drove me to name my dog in her honor.
 Little did I know I had given her the perfect name.
 She fiercely protects our family and has no fear.

 That dog will take on an adult bear, and I’ve seen her drive one off after it attempted to “break in” through our porch door.
-Ironically, the only other animal she gets along with (and secretly likes) is our cat, Anubis.
+Ironically, the only other animal she gets along with (and secretly likes) is our cat, Osiris.